robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 # Neural-signatures-of-speech-motor-coordination

-This repository records my journey to explore a potential shared neural basis between speech and speech-related gesturing.
+This repository records my journey to explore the shared neural basis between speech and speech-related gesturing.
 The AJILE12 dataset used contains long-term naturalistic human ECoG recordings with pose and behavioral classifications.

 ## Motivation